shibani/minesweeper_rails/README.md

 # README

-minesweeper_rails is a rails application that runs a minesweeper game utilizing methods set up in the minesweeper_2pl gem.
+Minesweeper_rails is a rails application that runs a minesweeper game utilizing methods set up in the minesweeper_2pl gem.

 For more information on Minesweeper please visit: https://en.wikipedia.org/wiki/Minesweeper_(video_game)